BryceedThompson/Portfolio/README.md

 Here is an example of what should happen when using the Work section.

 ![nav bar 1](./assets/images/hover%201.PNG)
 Click on one of the 5 options.
-In this case we are overing over Horiseon and when we click it it will open an new tab and take us to the site.
+In this case we are overing over Horiseon and when we click it it will open an new tab and take us to the site .

 ## Credits